Use OAuth 2.0 Grants in Identity Domain Environments

 3. Enter a name.
 The remaining fields on this page are optional and can be ignored.

-The Client configuration dialog shows radio buttons for Configure this application as a client now and Skip for later.
-The Authorization section shows the Allowed grant types.
-Options are available for Resource owner, Client credentials, JWT assertion, Refresh token, Device code, Authorization code, Implicit, SAML2 assertion, and TLS client authentication.
+The Edit OAuth Configuration panel is shown.
+The Allowed grant types section is shown.
+Options are available for Resource owner, Client credentials, JWT assertion (which is selected), Refresh token (which is selected), Device code, Authorization code, Implicit, SAML2 assertion, and TLS client authentication.

 1. Leave the Redirect URL, Post-logout redirect URL, and Logout URL fields blank.

-3. Upload the certificate created in section Generate the key.
+3. In the Certificate section, import the certificate created in section Generate the key.
 This action adds the certificate as a trusted partner.

 4. Bypass several fields and scroll down to the Token issuance policy section.

-5. Select Specific in the Authorized resources section.
+5. Select Confidential in the Authorized resources section.

 7. Click Add scope.

-8. Find the Oracle Integration application for your instance, and click Open details icon.
+8. Find and expand the Oracle Integration application for your instance.

 9. Select the two scopes appended with the following details: